spradhip-gh/exitous-prototype/PRODUCT_REQUIREMENTS.md

     - **Timeline View:** An interactive, AI-generated timeline that visualizes all critical deadlines and recommended actions based on the user's profile and assessment data.
     - **Categorized Recommendations:** Tasks are categorized (e.g., Healthcare, Finances, Legal, Job Search) and sorted by urgency.
     - **Task Management:** Users can mark tasks as complete, and the UI dynamically updates to reflect their progress.
+- **Resource Center:**
-- **Resource Center:** Access to company-specific documents (e.g., benefits guides, policies) uploaded by their HR manager.
+    - **Company Resources:** View and download company-specific documents (e.g., benefits guides, policies) uploaded by their HR manager.
+    - **External Resources:** Browse a directory of vetted professional services (e.g., financial planners, lawyers), view AI-powered "Top Matches," and connect with experts.

 ### 3.2.
 HR Manager Flow
-- **Secure Login:** HR Managers log in with their company email.
+- **Secure Login & Company Switching:** HR Managers log in with their company email and can switch between multiple assigned companies.
 - **User Management:**
     - Add, remove, and manage the list of end-users for their company.
     - Bulk upload users via a CSV file, with support for pre-filling key assessment data to streamline the user's experience.